Kopano-dev/kapi/README.md

 more information about plugins.

 The `--plugins` parameter can be used to select what plugins should be enabled.
-It takes a comma seperated value of plugin IDs as the plugin defined it during its build time.
+It takes a comma separated value of plugin IDs as the plugin defined it during its build time.
 If the `--plugins` parameter is empty (the default), all plugins found will be activated.